CHC43115

 • Self-paced study (structured and mandatory) – students are required to undertake self-study to complete a range of structured activities such as reading, research, completing case studies, and quizzes to reinforce their learning.

-breakthru College will use the following assessment methods:
+Breakthru College will use the following assessment methods:

 • Oral or Written Questions